 Electric scooters (e-Scooters) and electric skateboards (e-Skateboards) are called "personal mobility devices" (PMD) and they are not considered "motor vehicles".
-Because they are not "motor vehicles" they do not require either a licence or registration to ride them.
+Because they are not "motor vehicles" you do not need a licence to ride them or have them registered.